asif-code-s/CODSOFT/chat-bot/README.md

 Zeno: The current time is 🕒 11:24:09.

 You: exit
 Zeno: Goodbye!
-Have a great day!
+Have a great day! paintext'''

 ---